Louise Cruppi: Literary career and social activism

 Cruppi's first novel appeared in 1905.
 Avant l’heure (Ollendorff) is based on the early career of the composer Georges Bizet.
 In 1908 her play, Répudiée, was performed at the Théâtre Antoine.
 She published an essay on Swedish women writers in 1912, entitled Les Femmes écrivains aujourd’hui 1.
 Her second novel, La Famille Sanarens, was published by Grasset in 1921.
 Cruppi was a member of the jury of the prix Femina from the early 1920s until her death in 1925.

 In addition to her literary and musical activities, Cruppi embraced many social causes.
 She founded public lending libraries in disadvantaged neighbourhoods in Paris, was a member of the executive committee of the Conseil national des femmes françaises or National Council of French Women.
+She founded and chaired the Science, Arts and Literature Section of CNFF between 1909-1922.

 Louise Cruppi was a long-time correspondent of Romain Rolland.
 Between them they exchanged over 1000 letters between 1905 and her death in 1925.